Wolox/tech-guides/testing/unit-testing-jest/docs/angular-configuration.md

 });
 ```

 This is the default configuration of a test file.
 As you can see, it uses a lot of what we already got on the top theory.
-Now let's go to understand the TestBed.
+Now let's understand the TestBed.

 ### Understanding TestBed :test_tube:
-TestBed is a utility of [Angular](https://angular.io/api/core/testing/TestBed).
+[TestBed](https://angular.io/api/core/testing/TestBed) is a utility of Angular.
 With this, we can configure all the environments of our tests.

 Configure a testing module
 With this we can set all the dependencies for our tests, for example: